Join the Sustainable SuiteScript community to receive new episode announcements directly in your email inbox.

 Episode 21: Eagleson's Law

-In our final episode, we discuss Eagleson's Law, a software engineering law that states, "Any code of your own that you haven't looked at for six or more months might as well have been written by someone else."
+We discuss Eagleson's Law, a software engineering law that states, "Any code of your own that you haven't looked at for six or more months might as well have been written by someone else."
 How does this apply to SuiteScript development?
 What can we do prevent feeling this way about the code we write?

 Episode 20: TJ Cornelius Interview